-“18 Under 40” recognizes 18 Southwestern graduates, under the age of 40, who are already making significant contributions to their professions and/or communities.
+“18 Under 40” recognizes 18 Southwestern graduates, under the age of 40 by March 1, 2020, who are already making significant contributions to their professions and/or communities.
 The achievements of the honorees are inspirational to Southwestern students and serve as a source of pride for the Southwestern University community.

 If you know someone who contributes to their profession and/or community, please nominate them for this prestigious honor.
 Click here to view the online nomination form.
 Nominations are due by Sunday, March 1, 2020.
 Please contact firstname.lastname@example.org with questions.

 To be selected for the “18 under 40” Award, nominees must be a graduate of Southwestern University, be younger than 40 years old at the time of the nomination, and have: